AnyLog-co/documentation/sql setup.md

 Examples:
 <pre>
-connect dbms test where type = sqlite connect dbms sensor_data where type = psql and user = anylog and password = demo and ip = 127.0.0.1 and port = 5432
+connect dbms test where type = sqlite connect dbms system_query where type = sqlite and memory = true connect dbms sensor_data where type = psql and user = anylog and password = demo and ip = 127.0.0.1 and port = 5432
 </pre>